rstafford/HOL5314/README.md

 1. Verify the data through CohQL commands.

-   When the upgrade is running, you can re-run CohQL and execute the following commands in the CohQL session:
+   After the upgrade is complete re-run CohQL and execute the following commands in the CohQL session:

    ```sql
    select key(), value() from 'test';
    ```

-   You can note that the data always remains the same.
+   You can note that the data remains the same.

    > **Note**: Your port-forward fails when the storage-$NAMESPACE-coherence-0` pod restarts.
    > You have to restart it.